jlevy/og-equity-compensation/README.md

   [several kinds of business entities](https://en.wikipedia.org/wiki/Types_of_business_entity#United_States) may be formed, or [**incorporated**](https://en.wikipedia.org/wiki/Incorporation_(business)), under the laws of a specific state.
-- 🄳 A **startup** is an emerging company that aspires to grow quickly, especially by providing something, like a product or technology, that is new to a market and has the potential to transform that market.
+- 🄳 A [**startup**](https://en.wikipedia.org/wiki/Startup_company) is an emerging company that
+  aspires to grow quickly.
   Once a company is established in the market and successful for a while, it usually stops being called a startup.
+  - 👆 The term *startup* is pretty informal.
+    It’s not a legal concept, and not everyone uses it consistently.
+    For our purposes, it’s best just to think of it as the young period of a fast-growing company.
   - 🚧 Stats on how many people work in startups vs established companies.
 - Companies involve many people, so it’s important to track how much of the company each person owns, so that future profits are divided appropriately.